-Supportive long-term industry dynamics, but in an increasingly competitive environment
+Supportive long-term industry dynamics, amid an increasingly competitive environment

 Veolia operates in sectors that benefit from positive long-term underlying dynamics globally, although the sectors are not immune to short-term economic pressure.
-These positive factors include population growth, the trend towards urbanisation and industrialisation, and an expectation of rising standards of living in emerging economies.
+These positive factors include population growth, the trend towards urbanisation and industrialisation, and the implication of energy transition programmes for energy services, as well as our expectation of rising standards of living in emerging economies.

-Together with public concern over the impact of climate change on scarce resources and increasingly stricter environmental regulation, these positive underlying factors are leading to increased demand for (1) existing technologies for the provision of water, wastewater and waste management services; and (2) new services and technologies that, for example, facilitate water preservation, or the ongoing shift towards waste recovery.
+Together with public concern over the impact of climate change on scarce resources and increasingly stricter environmental regulation, these positive dynamics are leading to increased demand for (1) existing technologies for the provision of water, wastewater and waste management services; and (2) new services and technologies that, for example, facilitate water preservation, or the ongoing shift towards waste recovery.

 Against this backdrop, competition is intense, especially in the lower part of the value chain.
-Veolia's closest competitor is SUEZ (A3 negative), while other competitors include new Chinese companies and both global and local specialists (for example, energy companies, equipment manufacturers, companies specialised in energy efficiency or facility management).
+Veolia's closest competitor is SUEZ (Baa1 stable), while other competitors include new Chinese companies and both global and local specialists (for example, energy companies, equipment manufacturers, companies specialised in energy efficiency or facility management).
 Veolia's main competitive advantages are its scale and ability to provide a wide range of services and technologies across business lines and geographies.